sirosen/globus-sdk-python/docs/experimental/session_errors.rst

 -----------------

-If you are writing a client to a Globus API, the ``session_errors`` subpackage in the Python SDK provides utilities to detect legacy session error response formats and normalize them.
+If you are writing a client to a Globus API, the ``session_errors`` subpackage provides utilities to detect legacy session error response formats and normalize them.

 To detect if a ``GlobusAPIError``, ``ErrorSubdocument``, or JSON response